gaia-platform/GaiaPlatform/README.md

 ## Environment requirements

-This repository is meant to be built with `clang-8`.
-To ensure `clang-8` use, add the following lines to your `.bashrc`.
+This repository is meant to be built with `clang-10`.
+To ensure `clang-10` use, add the following lines to your `.bashrc`.

 ```
-export CC=/usr/bin/clang-8
+export CC=/usr/bin/clang-10
-export CXX=/usr/bin/clang++-8
+export CXX=/usr/bin/clang++-10
 ```

+(As an aside, the upgrade from `clang-8` to `clang-10` was not driven because we needed features in `clang-10` but rather because the default clang version installed with `apt get install clang` on Ubuntu 20 will install version 10.
+If you need to continue to build with `clang-8` then that should work just fine.
+Please be advised, however, that our TeamCity CI jobs for both Ubuntu 20 and Ubuntu 18.04 will use `clang-10` to build the product that we will ship.

 ## Folder structuring